nodejs/node/doc/api/vm.md

 - The linker function is executed during linking, a Node.js-specific stage before instantiation, while [HostResolveImportedModule][] is called during instantiation.
-- The linker function is expected to return a module that has begun linking, while there are no such requirements for [HostResolveImportedModule][].

 The actual [HostResolveImportedModule][] implementation used during module instantiation is one that returns the modules linked during linking.
-But since at that point all modules would have been fully linked already, the [HostResolveImportedModule][] implementation can be fully synchronous per specification.
+Since at that point all modules would have been fully linked already, the [HostResolveImportedModule][] implementation is fully synchronous per specification.

 ## Class: vm.Script